raspberrypi/documentation/hardware/display/troubleshooting.md

 ### My screen is upside-down!

 Depending on your display stand, you might find that the LCD display defaults to being upside-down.
-You can fix this by rotating it:
+You can fix this by rotating it with `/boot/config.txt`.

-`/boot/config.txt`

 ```bash
 sudo nano /boot/config.txt